Kerem-Haeger/dog_booking_system/FEATURES.md

 ![Pending Users](documentation/screenshots/pending_users.png)

-The same logic goes for Users.
+The same logic is used for Users.
 Managers can assign a role and then approve.
+By default, the role is set to "Client".

 ![All Users](documentation/screenshots/all_users.png)